Dropshipping in the Tea Industry

 Pros and cons for customers

 Dropshipping is a business model that primarily benefits the retailer and wholesalers engaged in the arrangement.
 The customer typically does not benefit.
-A customer buying from a retailer that sells through dropshipping typically is buying a product that could be obtained from another company for cheaper, so they are getting an inferior product.
+A customer buying from a retailer that sells through dropshipping typically is buying a product that could be obtained from another company for cheaper, so they are either getting an inferior product, paying a higher price for a similar product, or both.

 References and Further Reading